 We are seeing a real rise in popularity for handleless kitchens.
-Particularly with customers looking for a more contemporary style and it is not hard to see why.
-Handleless kitchens really create that uncluttered, sleek and minimalist look that is so desirable in modern design.
+Particularly with customers looking for a more contemporary style.
+Handleless kitchens create that uncluttered, sleek and minimalist look that is so desirable in modern design.

 What are the options?

-There are really two options when choosing handleless kitchens.
-Which option you choose depends on the overall aesthetic and the mechanism that you prefer.
+There are really two options when choosing a handleless style.
+Which option you choose depends on, the overall aesthetic and the mechanism that you prefer.

-With a J profile style, the actual door is discreetly shaped with a groove on the top or side, which enables you to slot your fingers in.
+With a J profile style, the actual door is discreetly shaped with a groove on the top or side.
+This groove enables you to slot your fingers in.
 The groove is profiled into a ‘J’ shape and the overall look is very stylish.

 You can see the J pull style handleless kitchen demonstrated in this recent project.

 With true handleless kitchens the doors on your furniture are not profiled but are complete slab doors that sit flat on the carcass.
-Behind the door is a space and a rail which enables you to put your fingers in behind the door to grasp the edge and open it.
+Behind the door is a space and a rail which enables you to put your fingers in behind, to grasp the edge of the door and open it.